ess-dmsc/just-bin-it/README.md

 ```

 ### Install the commit hooks (important)
-There are commit hooks for Black and Flake8.
+There is a commit hook for Ruff.

 The commit hooks are handled using [pre-commit](https://pre-commit.com).